Loki-Astari/geeky-nextjs/content/posts/Vector-Resize.md

 # Resize With Move Construction
-Thus resizing a `Vector` can be a very expensive operation because of all the copying that can happen.
+Thus, resizing a Vector can be a very expensive operation because of all the copying that can occur.

 Using the move constructor rather than the copy constructor during a resize operation could potentially be much more efficient.
-But the move constructor mutates the original object and thus if there is a problem we need to undo the mutations to maintain the strong exception guarantee.
+However, the move constructor mutates the original object, and if there is a problem, we need to undo the mutations to maintain the strong exception guarantee.

 The first attempt at this is:

-Vector Resize with Move With Exceptions
+#### Vector Resize with Move With Exceptions
 ```c
 void moveBackInternal(T&& value)
 {